 What type of supervision will my child get throughout the week?

-Students spend the day with a group of 10-13 other students from across the state and country, and they are constantly supervised by at least two Staff members.
+Students are constantly supervised by at least 2 Staff members.
 During meal times, students are taken to the cafeteria by the Staff.
 There are some free periods after meals where students are allowed to play four square, write letters or go back to their room briefly.
-Workshop sticks to a pretty tight schedule.
-To ensure all students are back with their groups, Staff do "floor sweeps" and check rooms and common areas so that there are no stragglers.
-Additionally, we have an app-based system that tracks where students signed up to be during certain free times, and how to contact the Staff member in that place.
-As a reminder, all of our Staff must have completed and passed an active background check before staffing any of our events.
+However, Workshop sticks to a pretty tight schedule.
+To ensure all students are back with their groups, our Staff conducts "floor sweeps," checking all rooms and common areas to ensure there are no stragglers.
+Additionally, we utilize an app-based system that tracks where students have signed up to be during certain free times, and can contact the Staff members in that place.
+As a reminder, all of our Staff have completed and passed an active background check in order to staff any of our events.

 What if my child needs to arrive late to Workshop?